verhovsky/books-futures-explained/src/0_background_information.md

    "jumps" to that stack
 4. Run some non-blocking code on the new thread until a new blocking call or the task is finished
-5. "jumps" back to the "main" thread and so on
+5. "jumps" back to the "main" thread, schedule a new thread to run and jump to that

 These "jumps" are know as context switches.
 Your OS is doing it many times each second as you read this.